 Many commands operate on the main flash memory array.
 Some commands operate on address spaces separate from the main flash array.
 Each separate address space uses the full 32-bit address but may only define a small portion of the available address space.

 7.2 Flash Memory Array

 The main flash array is divided into erase units called sectors.
-The sectors are organized either as a hybrid combination of 4-kB and 64-kB sectors, or as uniform 256-kbyte sectors.
-The sector organization depends on the device model selected, see Section 12.
-Ordering Information on page 141.
+The sectors are organized as uniform 256-kbyte sectors.